Radiology Technologist Schools and Careers in Wyoming

 Quick Facts

-- No schools offer a certificate program in radiologic science.1
+• 1 school offers a certificate program in radiologic science.1

-- 3 schools offer an associate’s degree in radiologic science.1
+• 2 schools offer an associate’s degree in radiologic science.1

-- No schools offer a bachelor’s degree in radiologic science.1
+• No schools offer a bachelor’s degree in radiologic science.1

-- No schools offer a master’s or advanced degree in radiologic science.1
+• No schools offer a master’s or advanced degree in radiologic science.1

-- 2 schools have medical imaging programs accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).2
+• 2 schools have medical imaging programs accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).2

-- 1 schools have medical imaging programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).3
+• 1 school has a medical imaging program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).3

-- No schools have medical imaging programs accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).4
+• No schools have medical imaging programs accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).4

 Wyoming Medical Imaging Schools Comparison

-We have designed the following table to allow you to easily compare all of the not-for-profit radiologic technology and medical imaging programs in Wyoming on a variety of factors.
-You should check with the the Wyoming Board of Radiologic Technologist Examiners to ensure that the program you are considering will meet licensure requirements.
+We have designed the following table to allow you to easily compare all the not-for-profit radiologic technology and medical imaging programs in Wyoming on a variety of factors.
+You should check with the the Wyoming Board of Radiologic Technologist Examiners (the Board) to ensure that the program you are considering will meet licensure requirements.

-- — indicates none.
+• — indicates none.

-- N.Av. indicates no data available.
+• N.Av. indicates no data available.

 Schools in Wyoming with Radiology Technologist Degree Programs